If you live outside the Champaign city limits you are eligible to purchase a non-resident card if:

 When you apply for your card, bring along:

-To determine your annual non-resident fee your rent is multiplied by 15%.
+The cost for renters is 15% of the current monthly rent.
+To determine your annual non-resident fee, multiply your rent by 15%.

-For example, if your rent were $800 per month, your cost would be:
+For example, if your rent is $800 per month, your cost would be:

 $800 x .15 = $120